jekyllt/vitae/README.md

 ## Thanks

 A lot of the work had been already done by the Joao.
-Many thanks to him :)
+Many thanks to him :smile:

 Profile picture from [pexels](https://www.pexels.com/photo/portrait-black-african-ethnicity-person-9494/).